Tomer-Raz/flights-scraper/README.md

 Would you like to add a trolly or a baggage?
 Would you like a direct flight only?
 Would you like to fly in the upcoming weeks or the next months?
-For how many weeks would you like to search the flights? (obliously it won't run forever) On what day of the week would you like to fly? etc.
+For how many weeks would you like to search the flights? (obviously it won't run forever) On what day of the week would you like to fly? etc.

-After planning your trip, head to the constants.js file and start editing it by changing the values.
+After planning your trip in your head, go to the constants.js file and start editing it by changing the values.

 Open terminal and type 'npm install'.